t0mer/pi-pico-computer-unlocker/README.md

 }
 ```

-* token - The same token you places in the setting.toml file.
-This is to verify that the password sent by authorized sender.
+* token — The same token you place in the setting.toml file.
+This is to verify that the password was sent by the authorized sender.
-* password - The password fo the computer you want to unlock.
+* password — The password of the computer you want to unlock.

 # Disclaimer
 The information provided in this guide is for educational and informational purposes only.

 Users should exercise caution and test the system thoroughly in a controlled environment before implementing it in a real-world setting.
 The author or contributors are not responsible for any damages, data loss, or security breaches that may occur from the use of this system.

-It is the user's responsibility to ensure that their usage complies with all applicable laws and policies regarding access and security.
+It is the user’s responsibility to ensure that their usage complies with all applicable laws and policies regarding access and security.

-The software and methods described are based on open-source tools, which are subject to their own licenses and restrictions.
-Users should ensure they comply with all such licenses and use the software in accordance with the licensing terms provided by their respective owners.

-Users should be aware of the security risks associated with remote access systems and take appropriate measures to secure communications and authenticate commands.
-Improper implementation or misuse of the system could potentially expose users or systems to risks such as unauthorized access or data breaches.